jbockle/format-files/README.md

   * Prompts for a user defined glob pattern
   * Prompts to use default exclude options or none
   * Keybindable to 'formatFiles.start.fromGlob' command
-* Right click a workspace folder and select 'Format Files' to format all files in directory
-  * Uses default exclude options

 > Will prompt to confirms to start formatting, check ***Format Files*** in Output pane for list of files that will be formatted